mozilla/mig/src/mig/modules/scribe/doc.rst

 with `path` option.
 By default, all tests are returned with a result.
 To return only tests that evaluate to true, the `onlytrue` option can be used.

+By default, results are returned in line mode (one result per line).
+The `human` flag can be used to output extended results, and the `json` flag can be used to output each result as a JSON document.

 Document analysis mode
 ~~~~~~~~~~~~~~~~~~~~~~
 In document analysis mode, a JSON document is supplied containing a valid